svg/svgo/README.md

-  -s STRING, --string=STRING : Input SVG data string -f FOLDER, --folder=FOLDER : Input folder, optimize and rewrite all *.svg files -o OUTPUT, --output=OUTPUT : Output file or folder (by default the same as the input), "-" for STDOUT --config=CONFIG : Config file to extend or replace default --disable=DISABLE : Disable plugin by name --enable=ENABLE : Enable plugin by name
+  -s STRING, --string=STRING : Input SVG data string -f FOLDER, --folder=FOLDER : Input folder, optimize and rewrite all *.svg files -o OUTPUT, --output=OUTPUT : Output file or folder (by default the same as the input), "-" for STDOUT -p PRECISION, --precision=PRECISION : Set number of digits in the fractional part, overrides plugins params --config=CONFIG : Config file to extend or replace default --disable=DISABLE : Disable plugin by name --enable=ENABLE : Enable plugin by name